eventflow/EventFlow/Documentation/Aggregates.rst

       }
     }

-Please make sure to read the section on `value objects and events <./ValueObjects.md>`__ for some important notes on creating events.
+Please make sure to read the section on :ref:`value objects and events <value-objects>` for some important notes on creating events.

 Emitting events